What factors influence the price of a custom SaaS project?

 1.2 Technical architecture and hosting

-The choice between cloud hosting (such as AWS, Azure, or a private data center), a SaaS model , or open-source ERP (such as Dolibarr or Odoo) has a significant impact on the final cost.
+The choice between cloud hosting (such as AWS, Azure, or a private data center), a SaaS model, or an open-source ERP (such as Dolibarr or Odoo) has a significant impact on the final cost.
 Multi-tenant architectures, license management, and security requirements (GDPR, backups, logs, traceability) also influence the cost of implementation and hosting.
 A hosted solution with automatic backups, active monitoring, and software module integration quickly becomes more expensive... but also more robust.

-2. Project team size and organization
+2. Size of the project team and organization

 2.1 Professions involved in development

-A serious project requires a multidisciplinary team: developers, UX designers, integrators, functional consultants, ERP project managers, QA, DevOps.
+A serious project requires a multidisciplinary team: developers, UX designers, integrators, functional consultants, ERP project managers, QA, and DevOps.
 Depending on whether the team is based in France or outsourced, hourly costs can double.
 In addition, DevOps cycles, the implementation of collaborative workflows, and customer support requirements (24/7 or not) have a significant impact on the bill.

 2.2 Agile and iterative management